 Note: In both villages there are no real shops – possibly a kiosk in Theth now; so bring your own special supplies and snacks from Shkodra.
 Meals, coffee, drinks are available at accommodations.

-The hike isn’t difficult.
-Just tiring, especially if your pack is a little heavy (I carried water and a bottle of red wine; and if, you’re more prone to being a couch potato … then slow down).
+But the mountain hike is tiring.
+Especially if your pack is a little heavy (I carried water and a bottle of red wine; and if, you’re more prone to being a couch potato … then slow down).
 I was much slower.
 And enjoyed picnics amid tranquil panoramas, and yeah, abundant photo ops.

 Summer is hot, set off early.
 Yet much of the hike is shaded.
 Especially from the Valbona Pass – at 1812 meters – down to Theth, which is mostly forest.

 Water is easily obtained on route from streams and rivers.
 I drank it straight, without purification.
 But take at least 1.5 liters to start, and always top up when you can.

 The route is marked with red and white painted stripes on rocks and trees for much of hike.
 BUT not so much from Valbona, where it’s just a matter of walking up the road to the trail-head then up the wide river bed to the village of Ragam.
 And from there, trail markings are better as you follow an ancient mule track.